 Modeled after Tell Us How UC It: A Living Archive for Student Activism at UC San Diego, your final project will be a creative perspective.
-For your final project, in groups of 3-4, you will design and produce your own creative product that conveys (1) something valuable you have learned over the course of the quarter and/or (2) a message that you feel the need to voice about Asian American movements.
-You can think about Asian American movements broadly, in the state of California, in higher education, or at UCSD specifically.
+For your final project, in groups of 2-3, you will design and produce your own creative product that conveys (1) something valuable you have learned over the course of the quarter and/or (2) a message that you feel the need to voice about social justice in higher education.
+You can think about social justice in the context of U.S. higher education broadly, the state of California, or UCSD specifically.